shuber/phuby/README.md

 ## installation

-If you're using `Composer` simply require the `shuber-phuby` package.
+If you're using `composer` simply require the `shuber-phuby` package.

 Otherwise you can download the `phuby` tar/zip or `git clone` this repository somewhere in your php include path.